Quinhagak, Alaska

-The Yupik name for the village is Kuinerraq, meaning "new river channel."
+The Yup'ik name for the village is Kuinerraq, meaning "new river channel."
 It has been dated to at least 1000 AD.

 Quinhagak is near the Nunalleq archaeological site, which has "easily the largest collection of pre-contact Yup'ik material anywhere," according to anthropologist Rick Knecht.
-Thousands of items dating from 1350 to 1670 have been uncovered.
-These include many organic artifacts preserved in permafrost.
-The site is located along eroding coastline and up to 75% of the original site is thought to have washed away as of 2013, including the original excavation site.

 Geography

 Quinhagak is located at 59.753374°N 161.902701°W. It is situated on the Kanektok River and near the Arolik River, approximately a mile from the Kuskokwim Bay of the Bering Sea.

 According to the United States Census Bureau, the city has a total area of 5.2 sqmi, of which, 4.7 sqmi of it is land and 0.6 sqmi of it (10.86%) is water.